Disjoint Generation of Synthetic Data: Additional experiments

 We can investigate if this is indeed what happens by a straightforward experiment: We can enforce a strict threshold for accepting candidate joins at various levels along the calibration curve rather than setting it based on a percentage of the best queries.
 If we set the threshold all the way to the left at $\sim0\%$, all queries would be accepted, as when concatenation is used for joining.
 Increasing the threshold should reveal whether the bias in the admitted samples is acceptable or detrimental.

 The results of this experiment are shown in Figure~\ref{fig:thres}.
-There are several noteworthy behaviours to consider: The plain \texttt{scikit-learn} model and the suboptimal model see little change before the threshold reaches about halfway through the bell curves seen in their probability spectrum.
-On the other side, the performance on most utility metrics suddenly deteriorates, with some improvement to privacy, indicating the expected mode collapse (privacy can be improved due to overfitting to only a few samples as opposed to widespread dataset violations). \textbf{Hence, the increased threshold amplifies the selection bias in which samples are admitted.} The optimised model separates itself from the others early on (by leaving behind a lot of low-valued samples) and then steadily improves on correlation, epsilon risk, and the DCR metric.
-The other metrics are slightly worsened, but nowhere to the same extent that we see for the other two models.
-PCA eigenvalue metric does not suggest any significant differences, although a slight inclination may be debated.
-The plots for the ML-metrics and MIA risk are shown in the \href{https://github.com/notna07/disjoint-synthetic-data-generation/blob/main/04_joining_validator.ipynb}{supplementary codebooks}.
-They are chaotic, and there are no noteworthy patterns or discernible effects worth mentioning for these metrics.
+There are several noteworthy behaviours to consider: The plain \texttt{scikit-learn} model and the suboptimal model exhibit little change before the threshold reaches approximately halfway through the bell curves in their probability spectrum.
+On the other side, the performance on most utility metrics suddenly deteriorates, with some improvement to privacy, indicating the expected mode collapse (privacy can be improved due to overfitting to only a few samples as opposed to widespread dataset violations).
+Hence, the increased threshold amplifies the selection bias with which samples are admitted.
+The optimised model separates itself from the others early on (by leaving behind a lot of low-valued samples) and then steadily improves on correlation, epsilon risk, and the DCR metric.
+The other metrics are slightly worsened, but nowhere to the same extent that we see for the other two validator models.
+The PCA eigenvalue metric does not suggest any significant differences, although a slight inclination may be debated.\footnote{The plots for the ML-metrics and MIA risk are shown in the \href{https://github.com/notna07/disjoint-synthetic-data-generation/blob/main/04_joining_validator.ipynb}{code supplement}.
+They are chaotic, and there are no noteworthy patterns or discernible effects worth mentioning for these metrics.}

 Evidently, our optimised model could be better, but at least it does not suffer from the sudden sharp drops/climbs exhibited by the other models.
 That said, and while the differences between the models at the ends of their trajectories seem to be significant, the size of the numbers on the y-axis is, for the most part, not hugely impactful.
 We are hesitant to suggest using sub-optimal models for improving privacy (not knowing what sort of biases we might introduce), but in principle, we expect that one could find a validator model and optimise hyperparameters to balance utility and privacy in accordance with various specifications.
 Checking if the validator model is severely biased would be a crucial step to make this approach work ethically.